robodan/tagboy/Readme.txt

 thumbnails, and (lastly) the image.

 TODO:
-  Include helper routines to make dates, GPS, etc easier to compare Write changed tag value back to image
+  Include helper routines to make dates easier to compare Write changed tag value back to image
   Error handling
-  Work out some real use examples: near GPS position, near time, time adjust
+  Work out some real use examples: near time, time adjust